Karbonadas/Echoes-of-Arkath/Subclasses(work in progress)/rogue/Shadowblade.md

-An assassin trained in the shadowy techniques of [[the Black Brotherhood]], specializing in stealth, poisons, and misdirection
+An assassin trained in the shadowy techniques of [[Juodoji brolija]], specializing in stealth, poisons, and misdirection

 1. Bonus Proficiencies: At level 3, you gain proficiency in the Poisoner's Kit and the Stealth skill.